Skip to main content

 22 mentions Positive Neutral Negative

-• “Very difficult game, highly strategic, though great gameplay.”
+• “Very difficult game, highly strategic, with great gameplay.”

 • “Great gameplay with many strategies to complete your objectives.”